CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Computational Methods

 The SCC--DFTB method is a computational approach that approximates traditional Density Functional Theory (DFT) by considering valence electron interactions in MD simulations.
 It serves as a valuable tool for accurately predicting structures and thermodynamic properties prior to synthesis, providing insights into the gas adsorption properties of 2D carbon--based materials and their potential applications in various gas adsorption environments.
 The SCC--DFTB method involves solving Kohn--Sham equations to obtain total valence electronic densities and energies for each atom utilizing a Hamiltonian functional based on a two-center approximation and optimized pseudo--atomic orbitals as the basis functions \cite{DFTBplus, Qiang}.
 Slater--Koster parameter files are utilized to provide tabulated Hamiltonian matrix elements, overlap integrals, and repulsive splines fitted to DFT dissociation curves.
 These parameters describe the overlap and hopping integrals between pairs of atoms in the tight--binding Hamiltonian.
 The optimal set of Slater-–Koster parameters have two main requirements: a good reproduction of the structure of the relevant electronic bands, and faithful representation of the orbital contribution along such bands.
 Therefore, in the scope of this approach the total energy of the system is expressed as

 with the band structure energy, $E_{\rm band}$, defined from the summation of the orbital energies $\epsilon_i$ over all occupied orbitals $\Psi_i$; the repulsive energy $E_{\rm rep}$ for the core--core interactions related to the exchange--correlation energy and other contributions in the form of a set of distance--dependent pairwise terms; and an SCC contribution, $E_{\rm SCC}$, as the contributions given by charge--charge interactions in the system.
 Therefore, the electronic energy is calculated by summing the occupied Kohn-Sham (KS) single--particle energies and the contributions from repulsive energies between diatomic atoms.
-To account for self--consistent charge (SCC) effects during the dynamics, an iterative procedure is used with SCC corrections implemented in the DFTB$+$ code version 22.2 \cite{DFTBplus}.
-This procedure leads to convergence to a new electron density at every time step during the simulation.
-The convergence is enhanced by using an electronic temperature of 1000 K.
+To account for self--consistent charge (SCC) effects during the dynamics, an iterative procedure is used.